Repost from 2015. Edited, updated, and corrected.

 I point the finger of blame at no one.
 I sincerely believed and taught the things that I did and many of the men who taught me were honorable teachers.
 I don’t blame those who have influenced me over the years, nor do I blame the authors of the many books I have read.
 Simply, it is what it is…

 The reaction of my family and Polly’s family was the hardest to bear.
-For the most part they said nothing.
+For the most part, they said nothing.
 To this day, some family members, including Polly’s parents, have not said one word to us about our defection from Christianity.
 It’s like there’s a huge elephant in the room that no one can see but us.
-Six plus years of silence.
+Twelve years of silence.

 My friends and fellow pastors took to writing me letters, sending me emails, visiting me, preaching about me, and having prayer meetings focused on praying me back into the fold.
 The level of nastiness and judgmentalism was overwhelming.
 During this time, a long-time friend and parishioner turned pastor came to see me.
 I wrote about his visit in A Letter to a Friend.
 In the letter I wrote: